fiveoclock/Headworq-Scripts/README.md

 Contains:

-* JobMonkey - A small script for running regular jobs and sending reports.
+* JobMonkey - A small script for running recurring jobs and sending reports.